Mlika-Gaith/ai-form-builder/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env.local file:
+To run this project, you will need to add the following environment variables to your .env.local file (also see .env.example):

 - `GOOGLE_ID`
 - `GOOGLE_SECRET`